usinss/deploylaravel/README.md

 ## Updating the Deployment Tools

+### Quick Update (Scripts Only)

-To update to the latest version:
+To update only the deployment scripts without reinstalling apps or regenerating configurations:

 ```bash
 # Download the latest version